postmatic/epoch/readme.txt

 == Description ==

-= Heads up!
-This is early beta software. =

-Epoch is in very early-stage beta.
-Maybe even alpha.
-It's not production ready (just look at that version number!) unless you are brave, smart, and foolish.
-Please don't trash our star rating with premature reviews.
-Download it.
-Kick the tires.
-[Help out if you can](https://github.com/postmatic/epoch).
-Let's perfect commenting together.

 Epoch is a new plugin from the creators of [Postmatic](http://gopostmatic.com).
 The goal: To provide a realtime commenting/chat experience using fully native comments while being compatible with page caching, cdns, mobile, other comment plugins, and seo best practices.
 A tall order?
 For sure.
 Try it out.

 Epoch provides an amazing commenting experience to your users **while improving site performance at the same time**.